SP Menu

 Short

-Fluctuations in operating costs due to electricity price variations
+Increase in operating costs due to higher electricity rates

 • Introduce solar power generation systems.